hyzhang98/hyzhang98.github.io/_pages/about.md

 # <b><font color=blue>Call for Paper</font></b>
 - We are organizing a special issue, **Spatial Embodied Intelligence of Unmanned Systems in Open Urban Environments**, on **Pattern Recognition** (Impact Factor > 7), where I'm the **Executive Guest Editor**.
 Welcome to submit your manuscripts about Embodied AI to our special issue.
 If you have any questions about our special issues, please feel free to contact me (hyzhang98@gmail.com).
+- We are organizing a special issue, **Positive Noise Learning**, on **Neurocomputing** (Impact Factor > 6), where I'm the **Executive Guest Editor**.
+Welcome to submit your manuscripts about Embodied AI to our special issue.
+If you have any questions about our special issues, please feel free to contact me (hyzhang98@gmail.com).
 -   <s>We are organizing a special issue, **Beneficial Noise Learning**, on **Pattern Recognition** (Impact Factor > 7), where I'm the Executive Guest Editor.
 The homepage is [here](https://www.sciencedirect.com/special-issue/316469/beneficial-noise-learning).
 Welcome to submit your manuscripts about noise (such as diffusion models, flow-based models, adversarial models, noisy labels, uncertainty, label smoothing, etc.) to our special issue.
 If you have any questions about our special issues, please feel free to contact me (hyzhang98@gmail.com). </s>